 The equation constant, 0.024, is the product of the vapor space expansion factor, K_E , and the saturation factor, K_S .
 For enhanced accuracy, these values may be calculated using equations from AP-42.
 K_E is calculated using Equation 1-5 from AP-42, while K_S is estimated using Equation 1-20.
 However, for simplification, the value for K_E is assumed to be 0.04 per Equation 1-6.
 Also, AP-42 states that K_S is assumed to be less than or equal to the saturation factor during filling, which is related to the liquid remaining in the tank after draining, known as the liquid heel.
 For conservative estimation, the tank is assumed to have a full liquid heel, which results in a saturation factor of 0.60.
-Substituting the K_E and K_S values provided, the following equation simplifies to Equation 2-8.
+Substituting the K_E and K_S values provided, the Equation 2-16 of Section 7.1.3.2.2 of AP-42 simplifies to Equation 2-9 above.